marulkan/cesnet-kafka/README.markdown

 ### SSL

-Transport security can be enabled, independently on authentication.
+Transport security can be enabled, independently on the authentication.

 **Example**: